 5. Eat before, during and after your workout.
 Exercise can create inflammation and lactic acid in the body as well as cause a temporary drop in blood sugar.
 In order to minimize this response I suggest eating a small meal 30 minutes before your workout.
 You could even sip OJ with gelatin added to it during your work out and eat a meal right after.

-He states, The main reason coffee gives people the “jitters” is because they drink their coffee without any fat, like milk, cream or butter and without food.
+Ray states, The main reason coffee gives people the “jitters” is because they drink their coffee without any fat, like milk or cream and without food.

-So what does all of this mean?
-Caffeine can be really beneficial to your metabolism and energy if taken with milk, heavy cream or butter and by eating food with your coffee.
+Caffeine can be really beneficial to your metabolism and increase your energy if taken with milk, heavy cream and by eating food with your coffee.

 Benefits of caffeine: